Misumeh/SkyConverter/README.md

 ## FAQ

 ### Q: How does the Minecraft Sky Converter work?

 A: The converter extracts, modifies, and compresses Minecraft resource packs to adapt sky textures to different versions.

 ### Q: Can I use the converter for any Minecraft version?

 A: The converter supports a range of Minecraft versions.
 Simply select the desired version from the dropdown menu.

 ### Q: Is there a way to support the project?

 A: Absolutely!
 Consider supporting the project with a donation at [Ko-Fi](https://ko-fi.com/misumeh).

 ## Contributions

 Contributions are welcome!
 If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License]([LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).

+## Changelog

+### version 2.0.0

+- reworked HTML
+- reworked CSS
+- reworked JS
+- Literally reworked the entire thing
+- also you can downgrade now